LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 #.
 Compare the candidate's response to the proper entry in the answers array.
 #.
 Replace the basic feedback with a template literal.

+.. admonition:: Note

-.. note:: Checking for the correct answer should be case insensitive (e.g. "Orbit" is the same as "orbit").
+   Checking for the correct answer should be case insensitive (e.g. "Orbit" is the same as "orbit").

 .. list-table::
    :header-rows: 1